GiovannySissa/scala-crash-course/docs/basics/scala-basics.md

 ### Case Classes

-Case classes are an excep􏰭onally useful shorthand for defining a class
+Case classes are an exceptionally useful shorthand for defining a class

 ```scala
 case class Foo(x: Int)